-I was craving pineapple the other day, so I hopped on my beach cruiser and rode to my local market to grab one.
-Luckily, the market was having a serious sale on fresh pineapples – one large pineapple set me back only a mere $2.43!
+I was craving sweet pineapple the other day, so I hopped on my beach cruiser and rode to my local market to grab one.
+Luckily, the market was having a serious sale on fresh pineapples – one large pineapple set me back a mere $2.00.
 (That’s even cheaper than a tin of canned pineapples.)

-- Slice the pineapple into ¼-inch thick rings.
+- Use a serrated knife to cut away the pineapple skin.
+Slice the pineapple into ½-inch-thick rings (I usually get 8 rings.)
 Use a round cutter to remove the core from each ring.

 - Melt salted butter in a large rimmed pan over medium heat.
 Stir in brown sugar and vanilla until smooth.
 Bring mixture to a simmer.
 Add a single layer of 4 pineapple rings and cook for 4 minutes at a low boil.
 Flip rings over and continue cooking until tender, about 4 minutes more.
 Use a slotted spatula to transfer caramelized pineapples to a rimmed serving dish.
 Cook remaining pineapple rings.

 - Pour caramel sauce remaining in the pan over the pineapple rings to serve.
 Leftovers can be stored covered in the refrigerator.